Philosophy Research

 Dr. Alyssa Bernstein

 Dr. Alyssa Bernstein, who works in ethics and social and political philosophy, received her Ph.D. from Harvard University in 2000 and has published articles on such topics as human rights, international relations, climate change, and civil disobedience.
 Her recent article, "Climate Change and Justice: A Non-Welfarist Treaty Negotiation Framework," appeared in Ethics, Policy, and Environment.
-Learn more about faculty research areas.
+Learn more about faculty research areas and how graduate students can get involved.

 Finally, the department facilitates and supports research and scholarly activity in philosophy by the faculty as well as our students.